 GEMS sites involved 18 Army research centers and laboratories operating in ten states (see Table 1).
-In 2019, GEMS enrolled 2,985 students at 14 sites.
+In 2019, GEMS enrolled 2,985 students at 15 sites.
 This number represents a 12% decrease in enrollment compared to 2018 when 3,341 students were enrolled at 15 sites and a 5% increase over 2017 enrollment when 2,845 students participated in GEMS.
+The U.S. Army Combat Capabilities Development Command - Armaments Center in Picatinny, NJ did not host a GEMS program in 2019, which may account for some of the decrease in enrollment.